syncfusion-content/blazor-docs/blazor/numeric-textbox/customization.md

 ## Disable interaction in input

-You can also remove the curzor focus on the text box by eliminating the `css` from code snippet.
+You can also remove the cursor focus on the text box by eliminating the `css` from code snippet.